Commencement

 Parking

-Traffic may be congested on commencement day due to other ceremonies on campus; therefore, we recommend that you plan to be in the vicinity of the Bryce Jordan Center by 9:30 a.m. in order to find parking.
+Traffic may be congested on commencement day due to other ceremonies on campus; therefore, we recommend that you plan to be in the vicinity of the Bryce Jordan Center by 3:30 p.m. to find parking.
 Please do not arrive any earlier than this as you may disrupt an earlier ceremony already in progress.
 Parking is available in Lot 44, Stadium West, and Porter North.
 Drivers will be directed to the appropriate lot by University Police and event parking staff based on the traffic and parking conditions at the time of their arrival.
 Please use caution while traveling through this area of campus and allow extra time to reach your destination.
 There is no fee for parking.
 ADA parking is available in the section of Lot 44 near Gate B, just across from the All-Sports Museum, and in the first row of spaces along Curtin Road at Stadium West, across from the Bryce Jordan Center’s ticket office.
 View the Bryce Jordan Center Commencement Parking Interactive Map.
 Get directions to the Bryce Jordan Center.

 Bag Policy